 During the monsoon or summer thunderstorm season, Arizona experiences more severe weather than many other states.
 On some occasions, a severe storm may spawn a microburst, but more often high winds, dust, and severe downpours result in flash floods.

-Beginning in 2008, the National Weather Service established June 15 as the first day and September 30 as the last day of the state's monsoon season, allowing visitors and residents alike to be more concerned with monsoon safety and less concerned with technicalities of the season's start and end dates.
+Beginning in 2008, the National Weather Service established June 15 as the first day and September 30 as the last day of the state's monsoon season, allowing visitors and residents alike to pay attention to monsoon safety rather than the technicalities of the season's start and end dates.

 Tracking Monsoon Season and Dew Points

 Meteorologists in the state track and report dew points and study monsoon weather patterns in order to better prepare residents of Arizona or future monsoon seasons.
 The National Weather Service and the Arizona State Climate Office track this data in order to better understand how weather patterns affect the state's climate during the summer months.

 On average, the starting date for monsoon conditions in Phoenix is July 7 and the average ending date is September 13, but the official season starts and ends much later than the data supports—allowing for preparation for unexpected early and late-season monsoons.
 Historically, the earliest start date for the monsoon season was June 16, 1925, and the latest start date was July 25, 1987.